Games & Quizzes

 /(h)werˈevər/

-used for emphasis instead of 'where' in questions. in every case when.
+used for emphasis instead of 'where' in questions.
+In any situation or at any time that.

 /ˈsanˌskrit/